NBA Rumors: Kyle Lowry Could Be ‘Ideal Trade Target’ For L.A. Clippers, Per ‘Bleacher Report’

-From the start of the 2019-20 NBA season, the Paul George-less Los Angeles Clippers immediately made their presence felt with back-to-back victories over two Western Conference powerhouse teams – the Los Angeles Lakers and the Golden State Warriors.
+From the start of the 2019-20 NBA season, the Los Angeles Clippers, sans Paul George, immediately made their presence felt with back-to-back victories over two Western Conference powerhouse teams – the Los Angeles Lakers and the Golden State Warriors.
 Once George fully recovers from his injury and immediately regains his All-Star, most people believe that the Clippers will be almost unstoppable on both ends of the floor.
 However, despite having one of the most talented rosters in the league, it’s still not hard to see the Clippers seeking upgrades before the 2020 February NBA trade deadline.

 It may look like that the Clippers don’t need any help in the regular season but in the postseason where games are more important, having more superstars would give them a bigger advantage in fully dominating the Western Conference and winning the NBA championship title this season.
 In his recent article, Zach Buckley of Bleacher Report gave a list of names of players that every NBA team could target before the 2020 February NBA trade deadline.
 For the Clippers, Buckley believes that Kyle Lowry of the Toronto Raptors would be the “ideal trade target.”